iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 - We should RECOMMENDED the `id` of a verifiable credential being a UUID (what version?) in issuance.
 Needs to be a URI https://www.w3.org/TR/vc-data-model/#identifiers, do UUIDs qualify?
 - Should we specifically list non-functional requirements e.g in a Goals / Non-Goals section.
 - Use `schemas` to negotiate generic form entries as a self-signed credential?
 E.g. could ask for username, preferred language, comments, any generic information not signed/verified by a third-party issuer from a generic wallet?
 Similar to Presentation Exchange? https://identity.foundation/presentation-exchange/spec/v1.0.0/
 - Use separate problem-reports, or a separate credential-problem object, instead of embedding them in the [`presentation-result`](#presentation-result), as mixing disputes with problem-reports if improperly implemented may reveal information to a fake holder trying to discover information about what content a verifier accepts.
 Incorrect implementations could allow someone to brute-force disputes with unsigned credentials, in which case the problem report (trust.crypto) should just end the flow and not return disputes.

-- - `e.p.msg.iota.presentation.reject-request.invalid-type` and `e.p.msg.iota.presentation.reject-request.invalid-issuer` are specific to ["CredentialType2021"](../resources/credential-kinds#credentialtype2021).
+- `e.p.msg.iota.presentation.reject-request.invalid-type`, `e.p.msg.iota.presentation.reject-request.invalid-issuer`, `e.p.msg.iota.presentation.reject-request.invalid-issuer` and `e.p.msg.iota.presentation.reject-request.invalid-type` are specific to ["CredentialType2021"](../resources/credential-kinds#credentialtype2021).
 Should they be listed here?
 If yes, should they be marked accordingly?

 ## Related Work